-In NHSGGC in 2022/23, 10,511 samples taken during first or second trimester were screened for congenital abnormalities.
+Of the 11,328 women booked at antenatal clinics, 10,511 (92.8%) were tested either for the first or second trimester during 2022/23.
 Timing of testing was when the woman presented to maternity services and/or gave consent for testing.
 Different tests are used in the first and second trimester.